Locations and Physicians

 Learn more about prostate cancer treatment options on the American Brachtherapy Society's webpage:

-Dr. Mack is active on the board of Handi-Dogs, a non-profit organization dedicated to training service and therapy dogs for seniors and those with disabilities.
+Dr. Mack has been very active on the board of Handi-Dogs, a non-profit organization dedicated to training service and therapy dogs for seniors and those with disabilities.
 He is a cancer survivor himself after battling Acute Leukemia with chemotherapy, total body radiation and a bone marrow transplant.
 He is now in excellent health after a full recovery and appreciates the insights he gained “on the other side of the stethoscope”.
-He enjoys CrossFit, running, camping, photography and reading with his three weimaraners nearly always at his side.
+He enjoys CrossFit, running, camping, photography, and reading, with his weimaraners nearly always at his side.